 Intervention Mapping: Designing Theory-based and Evidence-based Programs

-The summer course is organized by the Applied Social Psychology section of the department of Work & Social Psychology, Faculty of Psychology and Neuroscience, at Maastricht University.
+The organizer of this course is the section Applied Social Psychology of the Faculty of Psychology and Neuroscience at Maastricht University in the Netherlands.

 The summer course will focus on developing theory-based and evidence-based interventions applied to health promotion and disease prevention.
-The emphasis of this course will be on applying the Intervention Mapping process.
-Intervention Mapping is a protocol for the design of health education & promotion programs, guiding health promoters through a series of steps that will assist them in theory-based and evidence-based program development.
+The emphasis of this course will be on applying Intervention Mapping to a pre-selected case but with transfer to participants’ own projects.
+Intervention Mapping is a protocol for the design of health promotion and behavior change programs, guiding health promoters through a series of steps that will assist them in theory-based and evidence based program development.

-Course participants will apply Intervention Mapping to selected health promotion issues as examples.
-As a result, participants will be able to design their own effective theory-based and evidence-based prevention intervention for that issue as well as for other health problems.
-Participants may ask for consultations on their own projects.
+Course participants will apply Intervention Mapping to a pre-selected health problem in the domain of sexual and reproductive health.
+Participants will be able to design their own effective theory-based and evidence-based prevention intervention for that issue as well as ask for consultations on their own projects.

-Introduction to, and application of Intervention Mapping; orientation to health promotion; approaches to using theory; health promotion program case examples; review of theories used in health promotion.
+Introduction to, and application of Intervention Mapping; orientation to health promotion and behavior change; approaches to using theory; health promotion program case examples; review of theories used in health promotion.

 Plenary sessions will cover the principles and processes of Intervention Mapping and include examples of health promotion programs that have successfully applied the Intervention Mapping process.
 Small groups will discuss and apply the process to the selected health promotion topics.
 The Wednesday afternoon will be free.
 Participants can receive individual counselling on their own topic of interest.